Unfolding mystery of “Runaway Dubai Princess" with American national - Desperate FULL LENGTH vi

 The woman identified herself as a Sheikha Latifa Mohammed Al Maktoum the daughter of Sheikh Mohammed bin Rashid Al Maktoum.
 It is understood she was traveling with the former French intelligence operative Jean Pierre Hervé Jaubert, also an American citizen of Florida and another young women named Tina, who is believed to be British or American.

 Immediately upon initial contact, Detained in Dubai commenced steps to verify the identity of the parties and the claims made.
-British Solicitor David Haigh was able to contact various third parties who confirmed the identity of Sheikha Latifa.
+They were able to contact various third parties who confirmed the identity of Sheikha Latifa.
 During this process there was regular and lengthy contact between the missing person and Detained in Dubai.

 On Sunday the 4th of March at 18:24 GMT, Detained in Dubai's founder and CEO Radha Stirling received a distress message, followed by a distress call from the woman who appeared in a panicked and frightened state.
 She stated "Radha, please help.
 There are men outside.
 I hear gunshots and I am hiding with my friend".